prestomation/resmed_myair_sensors/README.md

 This integration creates sensors from your myAir CPAP date like AHI Events/hr, Usage Minutes, Mask On/Off count, Mask Leak%.
 There is also a 'Last Sleep Data Recorded' to tell you the last date that myAir has recorded.
 This can be used to, say, notify you of your scores when they are updated in myAir in the morning.

 By the nature of CPAP date, sensors will only update once per day(assuming your CPAP is used every day).
 For this reason, the integration only polls every 30 minutes.
+A service exists for each config that will force update if you want to automate the sync after you wake up.

 ## Sensors